Stop Law Firms From Sending Threatening Demand Letters

 There are nearly 10,000,000 visually impaired Americans and roughly 1.5 million users of assistive technologies, such as screen readers to access websites and communicate over the Internet.
 This is a large group of people that are very well organized with powerful trade groups.

 Without showing any progress to move their websites towards ADA Compliance, financial institutions may risk regulatory intervention at the State or Federal level with the imposition of a corrective action plan and heavy fines.
 There is also the risk of advocacy groups filing complaints and suits for ADA non-compliance which may result in large settlements and unfavorable publicity for small community banks.

-BankSITE® Services can put you on the fast track by creating a Responsive, ADA Compliant ready website for you within 30 days.
+BankSITE® Services can put you on the fast track by designing, developing and hosting an ADA Compliant website within 30 days.

 We have been helping hundreds of banks stay ahead of the technology curve, and now we can provide your financial institution with “peace of mind” knowing that your website has been certified to meet WCAG 2.0 Guidelines with the goal of continuing to maintain compliance standards as you make updates to your website to meet the Americans with Disabilities Act (ADA).

 The website that we create and host for your financial institution with our proactive ADA Accessibility Module will minimize the risk of accessibility litigation against your financial institution, and protect your public image.
 For more information, please contact us today.